EdwinVanRooij/keyboard-backend/readme.md

 User story:
 - As Edwin, I want to see what shortcut(s) 'D' is mapped to on i3 interpretation level, so that I have a user-friendly way to browse through my shortcuts on that level.

+-- Update front-end:
+Front end should no longer just gives 'key' and 'enhancements' should be included in the request.

+Website should become more intuitive like this.

+Example scenario #1:
+- Hover 'd'
+--> See mapping for 'c'

+Example scenario #2:
+- Click 'ctrl'
+- Hover 'd'
+--> See mapping for 'ctrl+c'

+Example scenario #3:
+- Click 'ctrl'
+- Click 'shift'
+- Hover 'd'
+--> See mapping for 'ctrl+shift+c'

+This means, in the backend, we will receive shortcuts identified by a 'KeyCombination' rather than a single key.
+A key combination can be 'd', but can be 'ctrl,d' as well.